How Do You Make Dandelion Wine

 Once the infusion has cooled down, it’s time to add the remaining ingredients.
 This includes sugar, lemon juice, and yeast.
 The sugar acts as food for the yeast, which will help ferment the wine and convert the sugar into alcohol.
 The lemon juice adds a refreshing acidity that balances out the sweetness of the wine.

-See also How To Make Red Wine Vinegar
+See also Make Wine From Juice

 After adding the ingredients, cover the pot with a clean cloth or a lid, and let it sit in a cool, dark place for about a week.
 During this time, the yeast will work its magic, turning the mixture into a bubbling concoction.
 It’s quite fascinating to watch as the fermentation process takes place.